jamonserrano/plumber-sass/README.md

 ```

 ## Usage
 1\.
-Decide on the grid height you will use in the unit of your choice (pixels or rems are recommended.
+Decide on the grid height you will use in the unit of your choice (pixels or rems are recommended).

 2\.
-Look up the baseline of your font family in the table or use the measure tool.
+Look up the baseline of your font family [in the table](https://jamonserrano.github.io/plumber-sass/table/) or [use the measure tool](https://jamonserrano.github.io/plumber-sass/measure/).
 For exapmle the value for Helvetica Neue is 0.121.

 3\.
 Include the plumber mixin in your styles: